-Artificial intelligence is not based on a static formula, instead, it is a constantly evolving set of systems designed to identify, sort, and present the data that is most likely to meet the needs of people at that specific time, based on a multitude of variables.
+Ai is not based on a static base of code, instead, it is a constantly evolving set of systems designed to identify, sort, and present the data that is most likely to meet the needs of people at that specific time, based on a multitude of variables.

 Research – What is the problem you’re trying to solve?